josgarvil/Mapping-of-radio-beacons-by-Particle-Filter/README.md

 # Mapping-of-radio-beacons-by-Particle-Filter
-Implementing a Particle Filter for ROS mapping with Python
+Implementing a Particle Filter for aerial robot mapping in ROS with Python